 When the shoguns ruled Japan, the seat of their power was Edo castle.
-They are now long gone, but the castle remains and is now known as Imperial Palace, due to it being the residence of the Emperor.
-If you ever visit Tokyo, you can go there to get some great photos.
+Those medieval rulers are long gone, but the building remains and is now known as Imperial Palace.
+In the modern age it is the residence of the Emperor.
+It is a place where you can get great “Tokyo” photos.
 I highly recommend it.
-Just don’t count on getting a picture of the Emperor while you are there though!

 You need to remember one thing first - you won’t be able to get any pictures of the Emperor!
 The only time I know you can see him is on January 2 (his New Year Greetings).
-On that day one of the gates will be opened and you can get inside to see him on the balcony of Chowaden Hall, and listen to him give a few words.
-That is the only regular time I know when he appears.
+On that day, the gates open and you can get inside to see him on the balcony of Chowaden Hall, and listen to him give a few words.
+That is the only regular time I know he appears.

-Now, let’s get into photography.
-The Imperial Palace has everything a Tokyo-loving photographer could want: huge moats, cherry blossoms (in spring), several keeps, enormous walls, moats, bridges and an impressive city landscape nearby.
-There are also a few buildings that you can see inside, one of which is the Imperial Household Agency, but other than that not many.
+Now, let’s get into the photography.
+The Imperial Palace has everything a Tokyo-loving photographer could want: huge moats; cherry blossoms (in spring); several keeps; enormous walls; bridges, and an impressive city landscape nearby.
+There are a few buildings inside such as the Imperial Household Agency, but other than that not many.
 I think that is pretty good though, isn’t it?
 Also, the contrast between the castle and nearby modern, urban city of the Marunouchi area is very impressive.